 We start with sirens an police cars.
-A man in a beige check shirt I patted down and locked up.
+A man in a beige check shirt is patted down and locked up.
 Some firefighters train, putting out burning cars.
 What looks like footage of a hospital crash cart recycled from the Life After Death episode.

 What does any of this have to do with astrology?
 Well, Nimoy tells us that police arrests, fire service callouts and hospital emergencies spike on nights of the full moon.
 It's a myth that's been pretty thoroughly debunked, but then so has astrology in general.
 To hell with it, I'm going to do a 'research light' review again.
 I'll just watch and enjoy as a woman with fluffy hair and a grey tank-top tells us about her star sign in excruciating detail.

 She's followed by a few other people, who all seem to know their star sign but have highly variable degrees of understanding of what this entails.
 Some say they know nothing more, some say they read the newspaper astrology column because its fun, others say it's bunk.
 One woman with the Fawcetty-est Farrah Fawcett hair you can imagine says she'd like to know more, but doesn't.
 Nimoy, smiling, says he's an Aries with Scorpio rising.
 It's kind of charming, oddly enough.
-He's dropped his usual stentorian authority tell us a little about himself, and it's hard not to break a smile.
+He's dropped his usual tone of stentorian authority to tell us a little about himself, and it's hard not to break a smile.

 Nimoy gives a little potted explanation of astrology.
 There's a bunch of people sitting around a campfire being cavemen.
 People learned of the patterns in the sky.
 Bone markings suggest they learned at least some of these patterns tens of thousands of years ago.
 Some people in white robes in the desert.
 Egyptians divided zodiac into twelve houses.
 Temples and pyramids.
 Footage of Greek ruins now.
 Ptolomy.
 Romans used astrology.
-So did Moses, who I thought was substantially pre-Roman, but whatever.
+So did Moses -- who I thought was substantially pre-Roman, but whatever.
 Conjunction signalling birth of Christ, old film of three wise men.

 The usual stuff, basically.